 Additionally, Thomas Jefferson University is centrally located near multiple restaurants and grocery stores.

 All scholars are expected to have a neat appearance suitable for a professional environment.
 The dress code is casual for MCAT class, workshops, and social outings.
 However, business professional attire is required for clinical rotations and the end of summer reception.
 For men, this means business pants with a dress shirts and possibly a tie.
 For women, this means business pants or skirt, with a blouse, or a dress.
 If wearing a skirt or dress, it should be no shorter than right above the knee.
 You must wear enclosed shoes when on clinical rotations.
 Please remember that we are in an academic and professional setting.

 YES - A stipend is provided to each student.
 The stipend is administered is two installments.
 The stipend serves to help with the cost of food, personal use, and other incidentals.

 NO - Students cannot work or take summer classes during our 8-week program.
 STEP-UP Medicine is an intensive full-time program with some required evening and weekend classes/events.
 This program requires 100% of your focus.

-Please see the sample schedule/calendar below.
+Please see the sample schedule/calendar before the FAQs.

 Support the STEP-UP Program